Project Chimney

 Pacific Palisades Fire Memorial Artifact Catalogue House Museum Fireplaces Chimneys Architecture Salvage

-Phase II of Project Chimney is the creation of the Palisades Fire Memorial—a public installation built of salvaged fireplaces and chimneys.
-Working with local residents and public land stewards, the memorial invites the community to gather, while recalling bygone structures as a critical architectural guide for future rebuild trajectories.
-In order to resist complete erasure, we are working to relocate select structures.
+House Museum's goal is to create the Palisades Fire Memorial—a public installation built of 7 freestanding heritage chimneys.
+Committed chimneys were designed by Eric Lloyd Wright, Richard Neutra, and Ray Kappe—among others with unique architectural characteristics.
+Working with local residents and public land stewards, the memorial will invite the community to gather, while recalling bygone structures as a critical architectural guide for future rebuild trajectories.
+In order to resist complete erasure, we are fundraising to relocate select structures.
 Salvaged freestanding chimneys will stand as beacons for future generations to remember the past.
-DONATE HERE.

 Palisades Fire Memorial, Concept Rendering © Milton Lau, AIA, Evan Hall, House Museum